 About the Missouri Bar Exam: Click on this link to go directly to the "Applications Forms" page on the MBLE.org website.
 From here, you can view filing deadlines, fee schedules, exam dates and locations, logistical information for the day of the Bar exam, statistics about past Bar exams, and other useful information.

-Rules: Click on this link to view rules pertaining to the Missouri Board of Law Examiners, admission to sit for the Bar, Character and Fitness, admission to practice law in Missouri, and other topics related to licensure in Missouri courts.
+Rules: Click on this link to view rules pertaining to the Missouri Board of Law Examiners, admission for the Bar, Character and Fitness, admission to practice law in Missouri, and other topics related to licensure in Missouri courts.

 Contact the Missouri Board of Law Examiners by clicking on this link.
 A current list of the Board of Law Examiners is also available here.